fumofumiz/tccm-homeworks2025/project2b/README.md

            a(j,i) = 1.0d0
         enddo

-The dimension, the convergence threshold and the maximum number of iterations are provided by the user.
+The dimension, the convergence threshold and the maximum number of iterations are provided as input and the program outputs the eigenvalue and the execution time.

 Three implementations are provided:
 1. CPU version, using FORTRAN functions
 2. GPU version, using OpenMP to accelerate the matrix-vector multiplication
 3. CPU version, using the non parallelized GPU code

-Execution time is measured separately in each case.
+For each the program provides the eigenvalue and the execution time separately.

+REQUIREMENTS

+In order to compile and run the code the program needs nvhpc module.

 PORTING DESCRIPTION